 We may earn money or products from the companies mentioned in this post.

-Lyme Disease Diet – Those with Lyme Should Follow an Anti-Inflammatory Lyme Diet.
-Read on to see which foods you should eat and which foods you need to avoid.
+Read on to see which foods you should eat and which foods you MUST now avoid.

 Sugar is reported to feed bad bugs like candida, Lyme, and possibly even cancer cells.
 Some also believe that sugar suppresses immune function.
 People with Lyme need their immune systems working well.